Our Story

 Our Story is Our Community.

-Located just 5 blocks from Ocala’s Historic Downtown Square in picturesque Tuscawilla Park, the Reilly Arts Center is Ocala’s home for the arts and live entertainment.
-Featuring state-of-the-art acoustics and production equipment, the 705-seat venue hosts an eclectic assortment of events, concerts, meetings, and parties and has become a hub for the arts in Ocala.
+Located just five blocks from Ocala’s Historic Downtown Square in picturesque Tuscawilla Park, the Reilly Arts Center is Ocala’s premier home for the arts and live entertainment.
+Built, expanded and operated by the Ocala Symphony, the 705-seat venue features state-of-the-art acoustics and production technology and hosts an eclectic array of concerts, performances, meetings, and special events.
+Under the Orchestra’s leadership, the Reilly has become a vibrant cultural hub for the region.

-The Community Music Conservatory, located at the Reilly Arts Center, launched in Spring 2022.
-The conservatory features multiple teaching studios, professional staff and faculty, and performance spaces that include the 700-seat mainstage auditorium and NOMA Black Box.
-Conservatory programming includes group classes and private instruction designed for students of all ages, backgrounds, and skill levels.
-The Conservatory, which launched programming in Spring 2022, is managed by the team at the Ocala Symphony Orchestra and is committed to fostering an environment of creativity, life-long learning, and quality instruction.
+The Community Music Conservatory, located within the Reilly Arts Center, launched in Spring 2022 as an initiative of the Ocala Symphony Orchestra.
+Featuring multiple teaching studios, professional faculty, and performance spaces including the 700-seat mainstage auditorium and the NOMA Black Box, the Conservatory offers group classes and private instruction for students of all ages, backgrounds, and skill levels.
+Fully managed by the Symphony’s team, the Conservatory fosters creativity, lifelong learning, and high-quality music education for our community.

 Our Venue